Wesley Clark: United States Southern Command

 Army regulations set a so-called "ticking clock" upon promotion to a three-star general, essentially requiring that Clark be promoted to another post within two years from his initial promotion or retire.
 This deadline ended in 1996 and Clark said he was not optimistic about receiving such a promotion because rumors at the time suggested General Dennis Reimer did not want to recommend him for promotion although "no specific reason was given".
-According to Clark's book, General Robert Scales said that it was likely Clark's reputation for intelligence was responsible for feelings of resentment from other generals.
+According to Clark's book, General Robert H. Scales said that it was likely Clark's reputation for intelligence was responsible for feelings of resentment from other generals.
 Clark was named to the United States Southern Command (USSOUTHCOM) post despite these rumors.
 Congress approved his promotion to full general in June 1996, and General John M. Shalikashvili signed the order.
 Clark said he was not the original nominee, but the first officer chosen "hadn't been accepted for some reason".